Author Archives: filter_guy

 What would you do if you found out that the public water system had been contaminated by powerful toxins that could not be removed by boiling?
 Setting up a rain barrel or two might be a good idea.
 Incidentally, according … Continue reading

-Posted in rain water harvesing, slow sand water filter study and construction | Comments Off on What if the public water system becomes unusable?
+Posted in rain water harvesing, slow sand water filter study and construction | Leave a comment

 DIY 5 gallon slow sand filter update